Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_27_HiC_Seq_Analysis/HiC_Seq_Analysis.md

 **Future Directions**

 From Hi-C’s application in tracing cancer evolution, we know that Hi-C is not good with detailed loops and structure identification, but is extremely useful for generating a general overview as soon as we start with a project and can be used as guidance through the research.
-Given Hi-C’s advantage in giving scientists a bird view perspective of cross-chromosomal interactions, it can be used to guide future studies in tracing cancer development and be used “in parallel with 3D imaging on the genetic modification of genomes”.
+Given Hi-C’s advantage in giving scientists a bird view perspective of cross-chromosomal interactions, it can be used to guide future studies in tracing cancer development and be used “in parallel with 3D imaging on the genetic modification of genomes”. [^9]

-**V. Sources Used**

-1. ..
-2. ..
-3. ..
-4. Erdmann-Pham, D.D., Batra, S.S., Turkalo, T.K. _et al._ Tracing cancer evolution and heterogeneity using Hi-C. _Nat Commun_ 14, 7111 (2023). [https://doi.org/10.1038/s41467-023-42651-2](https://doi.org/10.1038/s41467-023-42651-2)
-5. Liu, N., Low, W.Y., Alinejad-Rokny, H. _et al._ Seeing the forest through the trees: prioritising potentially functional interactions from Hi-C. _Epigenetics & Chromatin_ 14, 41 (2021). [https://doi.org/10.1186/s13072-021-00417-4](https://doi.org/10.1186/s13072-021-00417-4)
+## V. Sources Used

 <!-- Footnotes themselves at the bottom. -->
-## Notes

 [^1]:
      Hi-C: A comprehensive technique to capture the conformation of genomes [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3874846/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3874846/)